Texas Layoffs — January 2013

 Largest Layoffs

-The biggest impact was at Cargill Meat Solutions Corporation-Plainview at its Plainview facility, reporting 2,211 affected workers.
+The largest notice was filed by Cargill Meat Solutions Corporation-Plainview at its Plainview facility, reporting 2,211 affected workers.
 Visiting Nurse Association followed with 400 workers.

 Trend & Outlook